the-kenny/direnv.el/README.md

 Please refer to `man direnv` on how to set up `direnv`.

-After adding `direnv.el` to `load-path` (or installing it via `M-x package-install`) open any file inside a folder with a `.envrc` and
-run: `M-x direnv-apply`.
+After adding `direnv.el` to `load-path` (or installing it via `M-x package-install`, *not* available yet) open any file inside a folder with a `.envrc` and run: `M-x direnv-apply`.
 This will call out to `direnv` and apply the generated environment to the current buffer.

 You can also add a hook for any major mode to automate this process.
 For example, I use `direnv` extensively for `rust-mode` to